ebailey78/shinyBS/README.md

 shinyBS
 -------

 **shinyBS** is a package that adds several additional Twitter Boostrap components to shiny.
-You can install shinyBS from this repository by first installing `devtools`.
+RStudio recently updated shiny to work with Bootstrap3 which has completely broken shinyBS.
+I am in the process of updating shinyBS to work with the newest versions of shiny but it may take some time.
+As I get components working I will add them to this branch.
+Once I have it completely working I will update the version on CRAN.
+You can install shinyBS from this branch by first installing `devtools`.
 At the R prompt type:

 ```R
 install.packages("devtools")